isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/carbon-tax.md

 ---
 ### CARBON TAX

+As announced by Minister for Finance Mr Lawrence Wong at Budget 2022, Singapore will raise our climate ambition to achieve net zero emissions by or around mid-century.
+To enable the transition to a low-carbon future, we will raise the carbon tax levels progressively from 2024.
+This will support our climate ambition and secure a greener and more sustainable living environment for future generations, while being economically competitive in a low-carbon future.

+**Carbon Tax in Singapore from 2019 - 2023**
 Singapore implemented a carbon tax, the first carbon pricing scheme in Southeast Asia, on 1 January 2019.
 The carbon tax provides a broad-based price signal to encourage companies to reduce their emissions, yet gives them the flexibility to take action where it makes the most economic sense.
 The carbon tax forms part of Singapore’s comprehensive suite of mitigation measures to reduce emissions, create green growth opportunities, and transition to an energy-efficient low-carbon economy.
 To maintain a transparent, fair, and consistent price signal across the economy, the carbon tax is applied uniformly to all sectors including energy-intensive and trade-exposed sectors, without exemption.

 The carbon tax level is set at S$5/tCO<sub>2</sub>e in the first instance from 2019 to 2023, to provide a transitional period to give emitters time to adjust.

 **Updates to Carbon Tax Post-2023**

-As announced by Minister for Finance Mr Lawrence Wong at Budget 2022, Singapore will raise our climate ambition to achieve net zero emissions by or around mid-century.
-To enable the transition to a low-carbon future, we will raise the carbon tax levels progressively from 2024.
-This will support our climate ambition and secure a greener and more sustainable living environment for future generations, while being economically competitive in a low-carbon future.

-The Government does not expect to derive additional revenue from the carbon tax increase, in this decade.
-The revenue will be used to support decarbonisation efforts and the transition to a green economy, and cushion the impact on businesses and households.

 To achieve our climate ambition, the **carbon tax will be raised to $25/tCO<sub>2</sub>e in 2024 and 2025, and $45/tCO<sub>2</sub>e in 2026 and 2027, with a view to reaching $50-80/tCO<sub>2</sub>e by 2030**.
 This will provide a strong price signal and impetus for businesses and individuals to reduce their carbon footprint in line with national climate goals.

 The revised carbon tax trajectory is critical in enabling the pace of transformation needed to achieve our raised climate ambition and make the economy- and society-wide transition to a low-carbon future.
 This early action provides certainty and impetus for businesses to plan their transition.
 This also helps businesses to be competitive in a low-carbon future, by enhancing the business case to invest in low-carbon technologies and carbon markets, and ensuring new investments and economic activities are aligned with a low-carbon future.

+The Government does not expect to derive additional revenue from the carbon tax increase, in this decade.
+The revenue will be used to support decarbonisation efforts and the transition to a green economy, and cushion the impact on businesses and households.

 **Use of International Carbon Credits**